devonfw-tutorials/katacoda-scenarios-dev/104_Updated-as-per-review-comments_devon4ng-mat-layout/step9.md

 Let us set up the routing such that when you visit the root url you see the `HomeComponent` and when you visit `/data` url you see the `DataComponent`.
 You had opted for routing while creating the application, so you have the routing module `app-routing.module.ts` setup for us.
 In this file, you have the empty routes array where you set up your routes:

-Switch to the IDE and open the file 'devonfw/workspaces/main/devon4ng-mat-layout/src/app/app-routing.module.ts'.
+Switch to the editor and open the file 'devonfw/workspaces/main/devon4ng-mat-layout/src/app/app-routing.module.ts'.

 `devonfw/workspaces/main/devon4ng-mat-layout/src/app/app-routing.module.ts`{{open}}